json-schema-org/json-schema-org.github.io/example1.md

 ### Can price be 0?

 According to Acme's docs, there are no free products.
-In JSON schema a number can have a minimum.
-By default this minimum is inclusive, so we need to specify *exclusiveMinimum*.
-Therefore we can update our schema with *price*:
+So we need to specify *exclusiveMinimum*.
+If we wanted to include 0 as a valid price, we would have specified *minimum* instead.
+Therefore, we can update our schema with *price*:

 ```json
 {% include example1/schema4.json %}